Eric Mangini: Media career

+Mangini is an analyst for Fox Sport's First Thing's First.
+He is known on the show as "Coach" and rotates every other week on the show, switching out with Greg Jennings.

 Personal life

 Mangini and his wife Julie have three sons.

 While coaching the Jets, Mangini was a resident of Harding Township, New Jersey.

 Toronto Blue Jays' president Mark Shapiro is Mangini's brother-in-law and sports agent Ron Shapiro, who currently represents him, is his father-in-law.